 UEM is a UK closed-end investment trust

-ICM Investment Management Limited is the Alternative Investment Fund Manager of UEM and joint portfolio manager alongside ICM Limited.
+ICM Investment Management Limited ("ICMIM") is the Alternative Investment Fund Manager of UEM and joint portfolio manager alongside ICM Limited ("ICM").
 ICMIM is also the secretary.
 Accounting and administration services are provided to UEM by JP Morgan Chase Bank, N.A., London Branch and ICMIM has appointed Waverton Investment Management Limited to provide support services (including middle office, market dealing and information technology support services) to ICMIM in relation to the provision of its services to UEM.

 UEM’s investment objective is to provide long-term total return through a flexible investment policy that permits it to make investments predominantly in infrastructure, utility and related sectors, mainly in emerging markets.